Hugo-SEQUIER/iryna-docs/docs/irys.md

 ## Use Cases

 Irys is ideal for building efficient and scalable decentralized applications (dApps) that require robust data storage and complex on-chain computations.
 Applications handling large volumes of data benefit from Irys's affordable storage solutions, while projects needing real-time data processing and dynamic interactions can leverage the programmable nature of IrysVM.
 This versatility makes Irys suitable for a wide range of applications, from data-intensive services to real-time interactive platforms.

-## Conclusion

-Irys stands out as a groundbreaking programmable datachain that bridges the gap between data storage and execution.
-Its innovative features not only make on-chain data management more efficient and cost-effective but also unlock new opportunities for developers to create advanced decentralized applications.
-By prioritizing decentralization, scalability, and developer-friendly tools, Irys is set to redefine the landscape of blockchain-based services, paving the way for a new era of on-chain innovation.